DRAIVE/yolov5/readme.md

 - Clone the repo to a local machine
 - Configure the awscli with lakefs credentials, using [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html)
 - Run the pipeline using 'dvc repro'
-- Use mlflow [commands](https://mlflow.org/docs/latest/cli.html#mlflow-ui) to visualize different runs
+- Go to the remote tracking [server](http://jensen.etit.tu-chemnitz.de:9040) for reviewing and comparing the runs.